 But after landing the notoriously reserved former FBI director -- whose only public comments since launching the probe lasted just nine minutes -- what do lawmakers hope to accomplish?

-How he answers could prove key to their making the case that impeachment is justified, if Democrats chose to pursue that route.
+How he answers could prove key to making the case that impeachment is justified if Democrats choose to pursue that route.
 Republicans, on the other hand, hope to undermine Mueller's probe in defense of the president.

 For his part, Mueller has signaled his intention to “not go beyond our report” in any remarks before Congress, fearing he could get dragged into a political slugfest.
-But on CNN Tuesday night, Rep. Adam Schiff, the Democratic chairman of the House Intelligence Committee, said that while Mueller remains “deeply reluctant” to testify, “Congress has questions that go beyond the report.”
+But last month, upon announcing Mueller's planned appearance, Rep. Adam Schiff, the Democratic chairman of the House Intelligence Committee, said that while Mueller remains “deeply reluctant” to testify, “Congress has questions that go beyond the report.”

 “We have questions about the counterintelligence investigation and the role of the agents within his team, to questions about some of the prosecutorial decisions that were made.
 We have fact questions about some of the statements that were made in the report,” Schiff said.
 “So there are any number of issues that we wish to cover with him.”

 Beyond trying to get him to clarify key passages in his 448-page report, Democrats hope that seeing and hearing the strait-laced Mueller on live television may draw the public’s attention back to the Russia investigation, which plagued the White House for more than two years.

 “If [Mueller] says what was in the report -- and says it to the American people so they hear it -- that will be very, very important,” Rep. Jerry Nadler, D-N.Y., the chairman of the House Judiciary Committee, has said.
 “That will be important itself.
 Whether he goes farther than that, we'll see.”